itsrojasleon/rallycoding/problems/find-sequence-of-integers-in-another-array.md

 <div align="center">
   <h1>Find Sequence of integers in another array</h1>
+  <a href="https://prep-app-prod.herokuapp.com/problems/261" target="_blank">261</a>
 </div>

 ### Instructions

 You are given an array of integers and a shorter array containing a sequence of integers as arguments.
 Return true if the sequence of integers can be found in the first array.

 ### Requirements